-By pushing OFF" is flashing, with it can be change in "ON" and the value can be saved with .

-The new setting is active after returning to measuring mode.
+By pushing of pushing, with it can be change in "ON" and the value can be saved with the new setting is active after returning to measuring mode.

 Picture 18: Submenu "Selftest - Monitoring off"

 5.3.3 Calibration

 The menu "Calibration" can be accessed in the password - protected service menu.
 Before starting a gas calibration wait until the sensor head and the sensor module have the same temperature!